Currently Enrolling

 Supply Chain and Operations Management Program is one of the most valuable sectors in the Global Economy.
 The course is built with an understanding of the Supply chain Industry.
 The course articulates the knowledge, skill, and ability in various sections of the industry like management and operations of Transportation, Warehousing, Procurement.
 Managing Risk in the operations of these sectors is vital.
 Scenario-based case studies can build classroom experiences transformed into real-world situations.

-This program has been approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.
+Supply Chain & Operations Management Academic Diploma was reviewed and approved by the registrar of the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.

 Career in